tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 option.
 We manage your infrastructure, simplify your costs and wear the pager for when there are issues.

 Alternatively, Tembo Self Hosted might be a better fit if you want high configurability, support for any cloud provider or have specific security and compliance expectations.
-Some key factors which make Tembo Self Hosted the right fit are:
+With Tembo Self Hosted, you can:

 ### Configure your environment